 Posted by: Athelon Wealth Management | Posted on: September 20th, 2011 | 0 Comments

-At Athelon Wealth Management, an Independent Fee-Only Registered Investment Adviser based in Staten Island, New York, diversification is just one of the benefits we provide.
+At Athelon Wealth Management, an Independent Fee-Only Registered Investment Adviser based in Staten Island, New York, portfolio reallocation is just one of the services we provide.
 We invest heavily in research and work with world-class data suppliers to more effectively navigate the markets and manage risk.
-Our on-going investment management services include continuous portfolio monitoring to ensure that our clients remain on track to meet their investment goals.
+Our approach is centered on our clients, and as such, portfolio rebalancing is performed at no additional charge for those receiving on-going investment management services.
+In addition, our on-going investment management services include continuous portfolio monitoring to ensure that our clients remain on track to meet their investment goals.

 You’ve worked hard for your money.
 It’s time for your money to return the favor.
 Please feel free to visit our website to learn more about the investment services we offer.
 You can also call us at (347) 706-1414 today to get started!

 President / Founder

 Athelon Wealth Management, LLC